Early Years Foundation Stage

 We follow The Early Years Foundation Stage Curriculum as detailed below.
 This framework is a means of ensuring high standards of early education and care that will reassure parents that their child’s development is being fully supported.
 It underpins all future learning by supporting and fostering the children’s personal, social and emotional wellbeing.
 It encourages positive attitudes and dispositions towards learning in the children and promotes learning through play.

 All children in the EYFS at are encouraged to enjoy and share books with each other, individually and with an adult.
-A meeting is held in school for parents in the Autumn Term to explain in detail about reading and phonics in the EYFS and school life in general.
-The children use ‘Letters and Sounds’ which is a synthetic phonics approach to learning to read and write, and more information is given about this at that meeting.
+A meeting is held in school for parents in the Autumn Term to explain in detail about reading/ phonics and maths in the EYFS and school life in general.
+The children use ‘Letters and Sounds’ which is a synthetic phonics approach to learning to read and write, and more information is given about this at the meeting.

 Assessment in Nursery and Reception is carried out in line with the ‘Early Years Foundation Stage’ and staff observe the children to create a ‘learning journey’ which evidences the child’s progress through the Foundation Stage.
 Parents are invited in every term at the end of their child's 'Special Week' to see the journey and to add their own comments.